LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 #### Step 1B - Enable survey bots in Conversation Builder

-Please contact your LivePerson account representative to enable survey bots in Conversation Builder.
+To enable survey bots in Conversation Builder, please contact your LivePerson account representative.
 This is done by LivePerson enabling the following AC feature flags:

 * Common.API_User_Login
 * Common.Async_Messaging
 * Common.Messaging_Survey
 * Common.RichContent

+#### Step 1C - Migrate your existing bots

+If you have

 ### Step 2 - Create the survey bot